PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 08:47:49
+Last updated: 2024-04-11 08:48:22
-Random Quote: What we know is a drop.
-What we don’t know is an ocean -
+Random Quote: You don’t want a criminal lawyer.
+You want a criminal lawyer. - Jesse Pinkman